sphinx-doc/sphinx/doc/web/quickstart.rst

     support.build()

 This will create the data the web support package needs and place it in *outdir*.
-You can then access :class:`~sphinx.websupport.document.Document` objects by calling the get_document(docname) method.
+You can then access this data by calling the get_document(docname) method.
 For example, to retrieve the "contents" document, do this::

     contents_doc = support.get_document('contents')

+This will return a dictionary containing the context you need to render a document.

 A more useful example, in the form of a `Flask <http://flask.pocoo.org/>`_ application is::